1-0 BASIC CONCEPTS CONCERNING THE STUDY OF HISTOLOGICAL SLIDES

 Cells, tissues and organs

-FIGURES THAT HAVE THE IMAGE OF A MOUSE UNDER THEIR LEGENDS
+FIGURES WITH THE IMAGE OF A MOUSE UNDER THEIR LEGENDS

-If you are using a desktop or a notebook with a mouse, place the cursor over the figure.
+Using a desktop or a notebook with a mouse?
+Place the cursor

-If you are using a touch-sensitive screen (such as in a cell phone or tablet), touch the screen with your finger or with a special pencil .
-Touch out of the figure to return to the original image.
+Using a touch-sensitive screen (cell phone or tablet)?
+Touch the figure with your finger or with a special pencil.
+Touch away of the figure to return to the original image.